Essential Sanitization Steps for Massage Therapists

 Not Massaging When Ill:

-Our Massage Therapists do not provide Massage Therapy Services or enter the Massage Therapy Office if they are known or suspected to be ill.
-At the first sign(s) of illness, our providers cancel and/or reschedule sessions with clients and the sick Massage Therapist goes home, or stays there if they have not yet come in for the day.
+We do not provide Massage Therapy Services or enter the Massage Therapy Office if we are known or suspected to be ill.
+At the first sign(s) of illness, we cancel and/or reschedule sessions with clients and we promptly go home, or we stay there if we have not yet come in for the day.

-We strongly DO encourage ALL clients and Massage Therapists to receive regular health care, both traditional and alternative.
+We strongly DO encourage ALL clients, as well as ourself, to receive regular health care, both traditional and alternative.
 To take steps themselves towards good hygienic practices.
 And to take any and all steps necessary to remain in as good Health and Wellness as possible.

 We maintain a clean, sanitized, professional, and serene office environment through regular cleaning routines, rigorous sanitization protocols, organization of workspaces, and the incorporation of calming elements such as plants and soft lighting to enhance the overall atmosphere.